 We recommend that Markley’s management adopt the following steps to improve the division’s operating income:

-Implement a flexible budget and update monthly in order to facilitate implementation of corrective actions.
+Implement a flexible budget plan and compare to actual results monthly in order to facilitate implementation of corrective actions.

 Increase the sales prices of plastic chairs by $1.
 At the same time, decrease the price of metal chairs by $1.